-Risks previously identified in the Asset Risk Register have been reviewed and updated with most risks having been mitigated or eliminated.
+Risks previously identified in the Asset

+Risk Register have been reviewed and

+updated with most risks having been

+mitigated or eliminated over the last four

+years, particularly with the improvement

+in Asset and Maintenance Data, through

+the introduction of Tablets and Asset

+Based Costing in the Field allowing asset

+managers real time data and analysis of

+the assets.

-There is a significant challenge with balancing the communities expectation of service levels and Council's long term financial sustainability.
+There is a significant challenge with balancing the community's expectation of service levels and Council's long term financial sustainability.
 This will be mitigated by increasing the level of understanding within the community in regards to cost associated with changes in levels of services and balancing service levels between asset categories.

-In undertaking the Confirmation process of Levels of Service over the next twelve months, this will enable Council to have an overarching view of the asset renewal program and consider the value of each service against another to determine whether there needs to be funding increases or reductions in expectations with respect to some assets.
+In undertaking the confirmation process of Levels of Service over the next three years, Council will strengthen the overarching view of the asset renewal program and consider the value of each service against another.
+Having completed sign off by Council of the first four asset classes, this has significantly mitigated the risk associated by considering each Asset Class independently of funding increases or reductions and expectations by the community with respect to the Levels of Servicee provided by the whole asset portfolio of \$1.8 billion.